1AdityaX/network-scanner/README.md

 # network scannner

-A simple Network Scanner which discorvers all connected clients in your wifi
+A simple Network Scanner which discorvers all connected clients in your network/wifi

 ## Requirements
 Any Linux distro<br/>